-Did These Old Time Celebrations Inspire Memorial Day?
+Did These Celebrations Inspire Memorial Day?

-In 1967, the name was officially changed by the federal government to Memorial Day and it became a time to reflect on all of the servicemen from every branch of the military who died while serving.
+In 1967, the name was officially changed by the federal government to Memorial Day, and it became a time to reflect on all of the servicemen from every branch of the military who died while serving.
 As part of Memorial Day observances, volunteers place small American flags at each grave in our 131 national cemeteries as well as in other graveyards.

-Difference Between Memorial Day and Veterans Day
+The Difference Between Memorial Day and Veterans Day

 Controversy Surrounding Memorial Day

-In 1968, a law named the Uniform Monday Holiday Act moved the celebration of four different holidays from their original dates to Mondays to give workers a three day weekend.
+In 1968, a law named the Uniform Monday Holiday Act moved the celebration of four different holidays from their original dates to Mondays to give workers three-day weekends.

 Honoring Our Dead